Zhengqbbb/qbb.sh/pages/posts/2022-12-26-cz-git-czg-journey.md

 1.3M ./node_modules/czg
 ```

-You will find that its project dependencies are complicated.<br> The total dependencies ==147==, the total size ==102 MB==, I can't accept it<br>
+You will find that `commitizen` dependencies are complicated.<br> The total dependencies ==147==, the total size ==102 MB==, **I can't accept it**!<br>
-So I don't recommend using `commitizen` as a project dependency
+So I don't recommend using `commitizen` as a project dependency.

-And actually `czg` can be made smaller, but in order to take as an adapter, I need to use [`inquirer`](https://github.com/SBoudrias/Inquirer.js) TUI library, otherwise use other libraries or write natively It can around 300-500KB 🧐
+And actually `czg` can be made smaller, but in order to take as an adapter, I need to use [`inquirer`](https://github.com/SBoudrias/Inquirer.js) TUI library, otherwise use other TUI libraries or develop by myself It can around 300-500KB 🧐

 ### Startup Speed

 `Commitizen CLI` needs to be matched with an adapter.
 You can understand that choose your favorite UI plugin, and it is only used as a launcher. <br>However, for command that are frequently used like `commit`, every time Node is started.
-It need to search for the adapter in `node_modules` layer by layer, This involves the loss caused by frequent traversal of the file system, so you will find that the startup speed sometime fast and sometime slow.
+It need to search for the adapter in `node_modules` layer by layer, This involves the loss caused by frequent traversal of the file system, so you will find that the startup speed sometime fast or sometime slow.

 ### Usage

 1. Reduce redundant concepts, simpler.
-Using `Commitizen CLI` has an additional concept of *adapter*, **cannot be used out of the box**, basically you need to know *adapter* after installation and then configure the adapter.<br> More configuration steps and redundant concepts, it make usage becomes complex.
+Using `Commitizen CLI` has an additional concept of *adapter*, **cannot be used out of the box**, basically you need to know *adapter* after installation and then configure the *adapter*.<br> More configuration steps and redundant concepts, it make usage becomes complex.

 2. `npx` usage.
 It is better to support `npx czg` directly usage as a Node CLI.
 Although `npx` is slowly startup speed in terminal using, it is still useful if you have good dependencies number and size control.

 3. More command line usage. `Commitizen CLI` does NOT provide the adapter can have command line usage. like `SubCommand` and `Option` feature can affect the interaction or result.
 The adapter just only using environment variables.
 A few examples:
-     - If you want to use multi select mode, The great way to use is typing `git czg checkbox`
+     - If you want to use multi select mode, Just typing `git czg checkbox`
-     - When you want to commit message with Emoji. just typing `git czg emoji`
+     - When you want to commit message with Emoji.
+Just also typing `git czg emoji`
      - Or using the defined and frequently used message alias<br> such as modifying the configuration, fix typos in the document<br> At this time, you can directly use `git czg :fd` without enabling interactive mode

-Based on the above points, I finished `czg`, and now `git czg` is finally comfortable to type and usage 🤗
+Based on the above points, I finished `czg`, and now `git czg` is finally comfortable to usage 🤗

 ---